Gravesend: Cricket

-Rugby Union
+Rugby union

-Gravesend has two rugby union teams, Gravesend Rugby Football Club and Old Gravesendians RFC, both situated next to each other opposite the Gravesend Grammar School.
+Gravesend has two rugby union teams, Gravesend Rugby Football Club and Old Gravesendians RFC, which are situated next to each other opposite the Gravesend Grammar School.

 Old Gravesendians RFC (founded in 1929) consisted traditionally of former Gravesend Grammar School pupils.
 Prior to the forming of Old Gravesendians RFC, on leaving the Grammar School, former pupils had continued to engage in various sports through the Old Blues Association (founded in 1914).
 Owing to World War I the Old Blues Association practically went to pieces with only one annual dinner having been held in 1914.
 After the war a reunion dinner was held in 1920, the second annual dinner, which restarted the Old Blues Association activities.
 The Old Gravesendians RFC was often referred to as 'Gravesend Old Blues' in match reports.

 Old Gravesendians RFC continued to foster rugby in Gravesend during World War II by turning out a side every season.
 Since 2000 Old Gravesendians (Old G's) have reached six Kent Plate finals, winning two.
 They achieved promotion to London League rugby in 2009, but were relegated in 2009–10.
 Old G's put out three sides with the first team playing in Shepherd Neame Kent 1 during the 2018–19 season.
 The team colours are light blue and dark blue.